Hariss Harun: Senior

-Hariss was scouted by then-national team coach Raddy Avramovic who gave him his international debut in a friendly against North Korea on 24 June 2007 when he came on as a 70th-minute substitute.
+Hariss was scouted by then-national team coach Radojko Avramović who gave him his international debut in a friendly against North Korea on 24 June 2007 when he came on as a 70th-minute substitute.
 He is the youngest ever player to play for the Singapore national team at the age of 16 years and 217 days, breaking the previous record held by Singapore legend Fandi Ahmad who debuted at 17 years, 3 months and 23 days.
-Avramovic rated Hariss as an "exceptional player" in a 2012 Straits Times interview.
+Avramović rated Hariss as an "exceptional player" in a 2012 Straits Times interview.

-Hariss was called up to the Singapore squad for the 2012 ASEAN Football Championship.
+Hariss was called up to the Singapore squad for the 2012 AFF Championship.
 A shin fracture in a group stage loss to Indonesia ruled him out for the rest of the tournament as Singapore won the competition.
 He had also missed out on the 2008 and 2010 editions of the competition due to injury.

 Hariss scored his first senior international goal in the 27th minute of a friendly match against Laos on 7 June 2013.

 Along with Zulfahmi Arifin, he has been identified by national team coach Bernd Stange as the future of Singapore's midfield.
 Stange also assessed that he is capable of playing for a "top European club" and in a strong league like the Bundesliga.

-On 24 July 2010, Hariss was drafted into the Singapore Selection XI squad that was to play against Burnley.
-He captained the side for the fixture, with the match eventually ending in a 1–0 defeat.
 On 16 June 2015, Hariss was afforded the chance to captain the national team in a match against Japan.
-Supposedly a predictable victory for the Japanese team, the match subsequently ended in a shocking 0–0 draw.
+Supposedly a predictable victory for the Japanese team, the match subsequently ended in a shocking 0–0 draw in Saitama.

+On 13 June 2017, Hariss captained Singapore during the FAS 125th anniversary friendly match against two time FIFA World Cup champions Argentina where he almost scored a goal from a set piece.

 Hariss scored his 7th international goal in a 2–0 friendly victory over Fiji, helping new head coach Fandi Ahmad to his first win.

 On 14 November 2019, Hariss made his 100th cap for the national team against Qatar, making him the 13th footballer to have 100 appearances for the national team.

-In May 2021, Hariss pulled out of the Singapore team before Singapore's World Cup qualifying match against Saudi Arabia due to personal reasons.
+In May 2021, Hariss pulled out of the Singapore team before Singapore's 2022 FIFA World Cup qualifying match against Saudi Arabia for personal reasons.

 On 7 November 2021, Hariss tested positive for COVID-19, just one day before the national team is flew to Dubai for a training camp in preparation for the 2020 AFF Championship.
 He is then placed under isolation and did not join the team in Dubai.

+In December 2024, Hariss was called up for the 2024 ASEAN Championship making his seventh appearance in the tournament.

 Others

-Singapore Selection Squad
+On 24 July 2010, Hariss was drafted into the Singapore Selection XI squad that was to play against Burnley.
+He captained the side for the fixture, with the match eventually ending in a 1–0 defeat.

-He was selected as part of the Singapore Selection squad for The Sultan of Selangor's Cup to be held on 6 May 2017.
+Hariss was selected as part of the Singapore Selection squad for The Sultan of Selangor's Cup to be held on 6 May 2017.